 Masoud Ghodrat Abadi is an assistant professor in Civil Engineering at California State University, Sacramento.
 He received his PhD in 2018 from Oregon State University.
 He is a member of standing committee on Education and Training in Transportation Research Board (TRB).

 Shane Brown is an associate professor and Associate School Head in the School of Civil and Environmental Engineering at Oregon State University.
 His research interests include conceptual change and situated cognition.
-He received the NSF CAREER award in 2010 and is working on a study to characterize practicing engineers’ understandings of core engineering concepts.
-He is a Senior Associate Editor for the Journal of Engineering Education.
+He received the NSF CAREER award in

 Dr. David Hurwitz is an Associate Professor of Transportation Engineering in the School of Civil and Construction Engineering at Oregon State University and is the Director of the OSU Driving and Bicycling Simulator Laboratory.
 Dr. Hurwitz conducts research in transportation engineering , in the areas of traffic operations and safety, and in engineering education, in the areas of conceptual assessment and curriculum adoption.